input-output-hk/hermes/docs/src/architecture/10_quality_requirements.md

    * Signature and schema validation fail; app not loaded; error surfaced with actionable diagnostics.

 3) P2P message flood from misbehaving peer
-   * Message validation drops invalids; peer can be evicted; engine continues to serve other traffic.
+   * Basic validation drops invalids; peer can be evicted; engine continues to serve other traffic.

 4) Module crash during event handling
    * Error logged; event processing for that module fails fast; other modules/apps unaffected.